simonccc/Opensearch-PA-Graphite/README.md

-# ODFES Performance analyzer output to Graphite
+# Opendistro Elasticsearch Performance analyzer output to Graphite

 Provides a main.py script that collects some of the metrics exported Performance Analyzer.